 - The individual driving the truck, often but not always an employee of the trucking company.

-- The company which owned the truck cab or the trailer, who are not always the same.
+- The company who owns the truck cab and/or the trailer; the two are not always the same.

-- If the truck is leased, then the company who leased it from the owner is a player.
+- If the truck is leased, then the company who leased it from the owner could be liable.

-- Individual manufacturers of the truck parts that may or may not have caused the accident.
+- Individual manufacturers of the truck parts that may or may not have malfunctioned.

 - The company who owns the truck’s cargo.